 * < > signifies ensemble average values computed from MD trajectories.
-The standard errors (±) for the values are also provided. <EMM/GBSA˃ and <EMM/PBSA˃ signifies the conformational energies of the Sirt3-INT-NAM complex. ΔBE (MM/GBSA) and ΔBE (MM/PBSA) signifies the binding energy of the transition state intermediate (INT) for Sirt3. ΔΔG B → A signifies the conformational energy differences between two conformational states (B and A) which vary in the cofactor loop conformation. ΔΔBE (B → A) quantifies the relative binding energy difference of the transition state intermediate for Sirt3 between two conformational loop conformations (B and A).
+The standard errors (±) for the values are also provided. <EMM/GBSA˃ and <EMM/PBSA˃ signifies the conformational energies of the Sirt3-INT-NAM complex. ΔBE (MM/GBSA) and ΔBE (MM/PBSA) signifies the binding energy of NAM for Sirt3. ΔΔG B → A signifies the conformational energy differences between two conformational states (B and A) which vary in the cofactor loop conformation. ΔΔBE (B → A) quantifies the relative binding energy difference of NAM for Sirt3 between two conformational loop conformations (B and A).

+-Highlight how these simulation results show possibility of stabilization of immediate product in a manner that can be reflected in TS

+-Destabilization of 2ndary structure by ternary loop conformation in INT complex depicted above: consistent w/ MM-GBSA results and suggests that there are destabilizing (unfavorable) interactions between INT and ternary loop

+Returning to equation (11) for and substituting, the rapid equilibrium assumptions applied to the present system imply that in order to activate the enzyme at [NAM]=0, A must increase k1 (k1,app>k1), kex (kex,app>kex) or both.
+The rapid equilibrium segments model is not able to distinguish between these scenarios, but given that A is prone to increase, assuming that it also increases k1 is physically implausible.
+An increase in kex implies acceleration of the rate of nicotinamide cleavage.
+In the rapid equilibrium segments framework, this occurs through preferential stabilization of the E.ADPR-Pr-Im complex.

+We discuss below the biophysical underpinnings whereby an increase in a forward rate constant could be achieved through preferential stabilization of the intermediate complex.

 Potential means of increasing kex